patchew-project/patchew/README.md

  - Recognize various statuses (picking up "Reviewed-by", "Tested-by", etc.) of the patch series from the patch email and replies.
  - Search or apply series from the command line.
- - Deployed your server to [openshift](https://openshift.redhat.com) instantly.
+ - Deploy your server to [openshift](https://openshift.redhat.com) instantly.
  - Manage multiple projects with separate configurations.

 ## Submit a feature request or a bug report